-Ken’s Dharma training began in the 1970’s with insight (vipassana) meditation practice and the study of basic (Theravada) Buddhism.
+Ken’s Dharma training began with insight (vipassana) meditation practice and the study of basic (Theravada) Buddhism.
 Among the gifted insight meditation teachers with whom he studied, he counts Joseph Goldstein and Ruth Denison as primary mentors.
 In 1979, he entered the M.A.
 Buddhist Studies program at the Nyingma Institute, in Berkeley, where he met Tarthang Tulku and was introduced to Vajrayana Buddhism.

-Having decided in 1980 to earn his living as a clinical psychologist rather than as either a Buddhist academic or monastic, he was fortunate to practice a livelihood that challenged him to be unconditionally present and relationally engaged on a moment-to-moment basis, day-in and day-out.
+Having decided in 1980 to earn his living as a psychotherapist rather than as either a Buddhist academic or monastic, he was fortunate to practice a livelihood that challenged him to be unconditionally present and relationally engaged on a moment-to-moment basis, day-in and day-out.
 He earned M.A. and Ph.D. degrees in Psychology with an emphasis on Existential Phenomenology and Psychoanalysis.
-This academic education was complemented by experiential training in Focusing with Eugene Gendlin and more thoroughly during a decade-long apprenticeship in Existential Psychotherapy with Jim Bugental.
+This academic education was complemented by experiential training in Focusing with Eugene Gendlin and more thoroughly during a decade-long apprenticeship in Existential Therapy with Jim Bugental.
 In 1994, Jim invited Ken to co-teach in both university and private settings, which they did for several years.

 Throughout this time, Ken was developing a contemplative-existential approach to therapy.
 Beginning in 2002, this integrative work was deepened through training in Nondual Therapy, or “Radiant Mind,” with Peter Fenner.
-This approach folds Eastern nondual wisdom streams into Western contexts of interpersonal therapeutic exchange.
-In the service of catalyzing the healing power of authentic presence, whether in working with others or oneself, Ken’s teaching intertwines the existential sobriety and psychodynamic understanding of depth psychology with the nondual wisdom and contemplative skillful means of the Dharma, as appropriate to the situation at hand.
+This approach folds Eastern nondual wisdom streams into Western contexts of psychotherapeutic exchange.
+In the service of catalyzing the healing power of authentic presence, whether in working with others or oneself, Ken’s teaching intertwines the existential sobriety and psychodynamic understanding of psychology with the nondual wisdom and contemplative skillful means of the Dharma, as appropriate to the situation at hand.